25 Surprising Grilling Facts You Haven’t Heard 10 Times Before

 Try this tip for juicy burgers

 Dry burgers are so disappointing.
-Luckily, there’s a simple tip to making sure your burger is grilled to juicy perfection every time.
+Luckily, there’s a simple tip to making sure you grill your burger to juicy perfection every time.
 Put an ice cube in the center of the patty, fold the meat around it, and grill as usual.
 The melting ice will keep your burger from drying out as it cooked.
 The end result?
 Delicious.

 If you’re looking for a way to make a healthy burger without sacrificing flavor, Outer Aisle Cauliflower Thins are a tasty alternative to traditional hamburger buns.
 They’re gluten-free, grain-free and made with fresh cauliflower.
 You can get a super sampler of four packages including jalapeno and Italian on Amazon.
 They’re great for sandwiches, too.